 The Death Conversation

 The Death Conversation is about discussing and sharing anything and everything relating to the topics of death and dying.
-We recognise that owing to an element of denial death has become too much of a taboo subject and yet it is the Great Equaliser and a Universal Truth.
+We recognise that denial has caused death to become a taboo subject.
+Yet it is the Great Equaliser and a Universal Truth.
 We can learn to lead fuller, happier lives if we join the conversation.

-The Death Conversation questions norms relating to things you may not have thought about such as:
+The Death Conversation brings up issues and questions you may not have thought about, such as:

 Here are some of the most useful organisations we’ve come across which are working towards empowering and educating people when it comes to death: